 A different definition applies for income tax, as the term “resident” is not defined in the Income Tax Act.
 The courts have held “residence” to be a “matter of the degree to which a person in mind and fact settles into or maintains or centralizes his ordinary mode of living with its accessories in social relations, interests and conveniences at or in the place in question.”
 The courts have held that an individual is “ordinarily resident” in Canada for tax purposes if Canada is the place where the individual, in the settled routine of his or her life, regularly, normally or customarily lives.
 In making a determination of residence status, all of the relevant facts in each case must be considered, including residential ties with Canada and length of time, object, intention and continuity with respect to stays in Canada and abroad.

 Please remember that the Income Tax Act frequently changes, and there are often new cases dealing with the issues set out above.
 While we try to keep our website as current as possible, please do not rely on the above without talking to one of our lawyers.
-Should you require a referral to an accountant, we would be more than happy to provide such a referral.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult a lawyer for individual advice regarding your own situation.